ministerkrister/apollo-ov-theme/README.md

   * TV4Play
   * Dplay.se
 * Change the image for each tile
+* Games mode
+  * labels, hyperlinks and hyperlinkParameters for all games tiles (not latest games tiles)
+  * Name of the games tab in BasicHome (default: games)

 ##Features
 * livetv is available in BasicHome if enabled in Apollo skin settings (new in v1.0.0.8)